Fantasy in the Sky: Disneyland

-The Disneyland version of the show not only has some major soundtrack changes but it also got other changes which include the pyrotechnics, and the castle's adjacent lighting.
-Fantasy in the Sky in Disneyland isn't always held during New Year's Eve, and the east coast new year celebrations, but they even host this spectacular during a special event throughout the entire park called Throwback Nite.
-This event always held in Disneyland Park happens every January or February and not during the New Year's Eve special events.
-Sometimes, it also has been used to bridge the gaps of shows if one discontinues the show while the others are creating a brand new fireworks spectacular for the park.
-This fireworks spectacular is operated from the discontinuation of the first show, and runs until the time the new show is set to debut at the park.
+The Disneyland version of the show not only received major soundtrack changes, but also received other changes which include the pyrotechnics, and the castle's adjacent lighting.
+Fantasy in the Sky at Disneyland isn't always shown yearly during New Year's Eve, unlike the Magic Kingdom; however, it is shown during a special event called Throwback Nite.
+This event, held in Disneyland, happens every mid-late January and/or February.
+Sometimes, it also has been used to bridge the gaps of shows if one discontinues while another one is in the works.
+This show is operated from the discontinuation of the first show, and runs until the time the new show is set to debut at the park.